lucianjames/TorPlusPlus/README.md

 # TorPlusPlus
-Allows a C++ program to send and receive data to/from a TOR hidden service.
+Allows a C++ program to send and receive data through TOR to regular or hidden services.
 Creates and kills the TOR process itself.
 Future versions/forks/branches/whatever of this code will probably let you embed TOR and everything into the program itself (antivirus probably wont like that, will essentially be a dropper).
 Will probably also add automatic downloading of the TOR files instead of having to put them in there manually (and suffer from potentially outdated versions!)